Open-Source-Community/linux-handbook/Chapter 6.md

 * **License information:** Details about the software's licensing terms.
 * **pre-installation, post-installation scripts:** Custom scripts executed before and after installation to perform additional tasks.

-## How Does the Package Manager Work?
+## Inner Workings Overview

 The general working principles of a package manager can vary slightly depending on the specific operating system, but the core concepts are similar.
 Here's a general overview of how a package manager works:

-**1) Package Repository:**
+- **Package Repository:**
   * A package manager relies on a centralized repository or multiple repositories where software packages are stored.
   * Each package in the repository contains the application or library, along with metadata like version information, dependencies, and configuration files.

-**2) Package Metadata:**
+* **Package Metadata:**

-- Metadata provides information about the software package, including its name, version number, dependencies, and a brief description.
+  * Metadata provides information about the software package, including its name, version number, dependencies, and a brief description.
-- Dependencies are other software packages that must be installed for the current package to work properly.
+  * Dependencies are other software packages that must be installed for the current package to work properly.

 ## Commands

-* The `apt` command is a package management tool used in **Debian-based** Linux distributions, such as Ubuntu.
-* The `dnf` command is a package management tool used in **Red Hat-based** Linux distributions, such as Fedora and CentOS.
-It is the successor to `yum`.
+The `apt`, and 'dnf' commands are package management tools used in Debian-based, and Red Hat-based Linux distributions respectively, such as Ubuntu, Fedora, and CentOS.

 The two previous commands allow users to install, update, upgrade, and manage software packages on their system.